vestrel00/contacts-android/DEV_NOTES.md

 individual RawContact Data rows in which case the groups field is displayed and editable.

 In the native Contacts app, the name attribute used comes from the name row with IS_SUPER_PRIMARY set to true.
-This and all other "unique" mimetypes (company/organization) and non-unique mimetypes (email) per RawContact are shown only if they are not blank.
+This and all other "unique" mimetypes (organization) and non-unique mimetypes (email) per RawContact are shown only if they are not blank.

 #### AggregationExceptions table